MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 ```
 *NOTE*: Check your CUDA + CuDNN version and PyTorch compatibility.

-For PyTorch and torchvision with cpu only installation use the following command:
+For PyTorch and torchvision with cpu only (NOT RECOMMENDED) installation use the following command:
 ```bash
 conda install pytorch torchvision torchaudio cpuonly -c pytorch
 ```